 Refinancing the mortgage on an investment property can save the homeowner a lot of money, especially if the current mortgage has a high interest rate.
-Obtaining a refinance on an investment property does have tax implications, and they differ depending upon whether the property is the owner's residence, a vacation home or renovation project, or a rental property from which the homeowner draws income.
+But, there are tax implications of refinancing a rental property, and they differ depending upon whether the property is the owner's residence, a vacation home or renovation project or a rental property from which the homeowner draws income.
 The greatest impact is on the deduction of mortgage interest expenses, which will vary depending on whether the property is a qualified home and how often it is rented out.

 What Is a Qualified Home?

 A qualified home for purposes of deducting mortgage interest is either the homeowner's personal residence or a second home used for personal purposes.
 If the property is used as a rental property, the mortgage interest is deducted as a rental expense.
 If the property is a qualified home, the owner can deduct the mortgage interest on his personal tax return, thereby reducing his taxable income and consequently, his tax bill.
-If the owner of an investment property uses the property as her primary residence or uses it as a vacation home, she can count her mortgage interest as a deduction.
+If the owner of an investment property uses the property as her primary residence or uses it as a vacation home, there are tax benefits of refinancing and she can count her mortgage interest as a deduction.

 In some ways, an investment property used as a rental property is treated as a business by the IRS.
 Rental income must be reported on Schedule E of the homeowner's federal tax return, which is the same form used by business owners to report supplemental income.
 Like other businesses, a rental property will generate income but will also generate associated expenses, such as property taxes, mortgage interest, depreciation, repairs, utilities, insurance, advertising and more.
 The owner of a rental property who collects rental income can deduct these expenses, thus reducing the amount of total taxable income and therefore, reducing the tax.